Retired urban planner watches his work get ‘wiped out’ across Waterloo Region

 CKMS 102.7 | Mar 6, 2025 | By Dan Kellar Reporter

 Wilmot Township, ON – A new group of concerned residents has formed to support the farmers in Wilmot township whose lands are being targeted by the regional government for an undisclosed industrial project.
-Since the Wilmot Civic Action Network (WilmotCAN) formed in December 2024, members have been raising awareness about the land grab and demanding accountability from local politicians.

 Beyond delegating to municipal councils, and confronting provincial politicians at public events, the group has also co-ordinated the creation of two mini-documentaries about the issue.
 A third video in the “Unearthed” series is in production.